SanLatkar/open-webui/README.md

 - **Default region**: `us-east-1` (or your preferred region)
 - **Default output format**: `json`

+` Note: Domain name and S3 bucket should be unique.
+You can purchase domain name and create S3 bucket of your choice.
+Don't forgot to update s3 bucket name in terraform backend and domain name in .tfvars `

 ### Step 2: Purchase Domain (Optional)

 If you don't have a domain: